 - Week 3 and onward: Drug cravings and other symptoms begin to fade as the client is stabilized.
 At this time, the client is usually ready to move to therapy.
 Behavioral addiction therapy helps recovering individuals see the link between thoughts, life stresses, mental health disorders, and substance abuse.

-Asking how long does meth withdrawal last may indicate a commitment to stop drug abuse.
 The Ranch PA is a trusted addiction treatment center in Hanover, PA, where you or your loved one can recover in a compassionate environment.
 Our residential and outpatient programs include medical detox, individual and family therapy, and other recovery services.
 Clients receive individualized care from a team of qualified and compassionate staff.
 Call 717.969.9126 to begin your journey to sobriety.